golang/go/gopls/integration/replay/README.md

 the same number of errors *reporterr*.
 (That's mysterious, but a look at the ends of the log files shows that the original session ended with several RPCs that don't show up, for whatever reason, in the new session.)

-Finally, there are counts of the various nofications seen, in the new log and the old log, and which direction they went.
+Finally, there are counts of the various notifications seen, in the new log and the old log, and which direction they went.
 (The 3 fewer notifications in the summary above can be seen here to be from cancels and a didChange.)
 ```